fedora-python/python-rpm-porting/tools.rst

 Creating subpackages
 ^^^^^^^^^^^^^^^^^^^^

-Each subpackage you create will need to have it's own name, summary and description.
-If you haven't already, it is thus advised to declare some macros for your package at the top of the specfile:
+Each subpackage you create will need to have its own name, summary and description.
+If you haven't already, it is thus advised to declare macros for common values at the top of the specfile:

 .. code-block:: spec